niekcandaele/blog/_posts/2020-09-20-creating-a-blog.md

 # Research

-There's a lot of different methods to create a blog.
+There are a lot of different methods to create a blog.
 Some are harder than others, some provide more features, ...
 Choosing one can be quite the task.
 I started of by listing a couple of things that are important to me.

 ## Important factors

 - Easy (free 😃) to host
 - Content is markdown, I've had a bad experience migrating out of Confluence in the past.
-I want to avoid vendor lock in.
+I want to avoid vendor lock-in.
 - Content is managed in Git.
 Pretty diffs!
 - Automatable.
 I don't want to FTP over files or something.
 I want to push to git and have it deployed for me.
 - Something fairly "low tech".
 I want to write markdown, not code.